pymmcore-plus/ome-writers/CONTRIBUTING.md

 # Contributing to ome-writers

-We welcome contributions to ome-writers!
+This is a work in progress; we absolutely welcome and appreciate contributions!
+If you have suggestions, improvements, or bug fixes, please open an issue or submit a pull request.

 ## Scope of the project

 To give you a general sense for whats "in-scope" for this project:

-`ome-writers` aims to provide a consistent API for *writing* data as it streams from acquisition hardware, or is processed in memory, to standardized bioimaging formats, specifically OME-TIFF and OME-Zarr.
+**`ome-writers` aims to provide a consistent API for *writing* data as it streams from acquisition hardware, or is processed in memory, to standardized bioimaging formats, specifically OME-TIFF and OME-Zarr.**

 The actual writing of data is delegated to backend implementations, such as (currently) `tifffile` for OME-TIFF and `tensorstore` or `acquire-zarr` for